Call of Duty: Black Ops 6: Gameplay

-In Zombies, one to four players fight endless hordes of the undead, which increase in both number and difficulty with every completed round, across six maps: "Liberty Falls", "Terminus", "Citadelle des Morts", "The Tomb", "Shattered Veil", and "Reckoning".
-Each map includes a main quest that players must solve on their own, along with a number of side quests and easter eggs.
+In Zombies, one to four players fight endless hordes of the undead, which increase in both number and difficulty with every completed round, across six maps, which directly continue the mode's storyline after the events of Call of Duty: Black Ops Cold War (2020).
+Each map includes a main quest that players must solve without any guidance, along with a number of side quests and Easter eggs.
 Two additional modes—"Directed" and "Grief"—were added to all maps post-launch; the former allows players to complete main quests with in-game assistance, while the latter pits two teams of four players against one another as they attempt to survive the undead, while hindering the enemy team indirectly via debuffs.
 Zombies features two primary currencies for players to manage: "Essence" and "Salvage"; Essence is used to unlock access to new parts of the maps, acquire weapon upgrades from the "Pack-a-Punch" machine, and to purchase additional player upgrades, including "Perk-a-Cola" cans and armor vests, while Salvage is used to acquire ammo modifications for the player's weapons, increase a weapon's damage tier, and to craft various pieces of lethal and tactical equipment.
-Players are also able to obtain "GobbleGums"—single-use consumables that grant various in-game effects—and unlock "Augments", a set of minor and major upgrades to perks, field upgrades and ammo mods.
-Each perk, field upgrade, and ammo mod features up to three minor and major Augments, with one of each type being equipable at the same time, allowing players to customize and experiment with different play styles.
+Players can also obtain "GobbleGums"—single-use consumables that grant various in-game effects—and unlock "Augments", a set of minor and major upgrades to perks, field upgrades and ammo mods.
+Each perk, field upgrade, and ammo mod features up to three minor and major Augments, with one of each type being equippable at the same time, allowing players to customize and experiment with different play styles.